InboxSDK/InboxSDK/README.md

 either `censorHTMLstring(el.outerHTML)`, or `censorHTMLtree(el)` if information
-about the element's parents is useful too), or restrict the logging to only happen for Streak users (by checking the extension's appId with the `isStreakAppId.js` function).
+about the element's parents is useful too), or restrict the logging to only happen for Streak users (by checking the extension's appId with the `isStreakAppId.ts` function).
 Same rule of thumb applies for logging ajax request/responses too (see `censorJSONTree`).

 See the _Querying for Error Logs_ section below for instructions on reading the